 3. Give your plant its last feed

-As above, it’s not good to give your plants too much fertiliser during Winter, so give them a round each now and they should last until they start to wake up again in March.
+As above, it’s not good to give your plants too much fertilizer during Winter, so give them a round each now and they should last until they start to wake up again in March.

 4. Dust your foliage plants

 Your plant takes in carbon dioxide and expels oxygen through its leaves.
-While you’re reviewing your plant collection, take the opportunity to make sure each leaf is free of dust and debris so it can photosynthesise properly, and help purify the air in your home.
+While you’re reviewing your plant collection, take the opportunity to make sure each leaf is free of dust and debris so it can photosynthesize properly, and help purify the air in your home.